nlesc-nano/Tutorials/docs/3_simulation_box.rst

 Preparing the box
 -----------------
-Once all of our .xyz files are ready, we need to build our final .xyz file by randomly inserting our molecules into a pre-shaped box.
-An useful tool for this purpose is provided by the **Packmol** package - again, the following `link <http://leandro.iqm.unicamp.br/m3g/packmol/home.shtml>`__ provides all the information we need for its installation.
-We will need to move all of our .xyz files into our working directory.
-For simplicity, let's assume that the packmol.exe executable is in the same directory.
-The box will then be built by running a small script, characterized by the .inp extension, on the program.
+Once all of our .xyz files are ready, we need to build our final .xyz file by randomly inserting all of our molecules into a pre-shaped box.
+An useful tool for this purpose is provided by the **Packmol** package - again, the following `link <http://leandro.iqm.unicamp.br/m3g/packmol/home.shtml>`__ provides all the information we need for its installation and proper usage.
+In order to build our box, we will first of all need to move all of our .xyz files into our working directory.
+For simplicity, let's assume that the packmol.exe executable is located in the same directory.
+The box will then be built by running a small script, ``settings.inp``, on the program.
 Let's take a brief look at our settings.inp file:

 .. code:: yaml